 I often find myself straddling a strange fence during the holiday season.
 I’m certainly not offended when someone wishes me a “Merry Christmas,” nor do I think that the use of the word Christmas in some way walks over my spiritual beliefs.
 On the other hand I dislike hearing about Jesus being the sole “reason for the season”, when he’s kind of a late addition to the party.
 In many ways, Christmas is what you make out of it.
 If, for you, it’s a celebration of Jesus’ birth, that to me is awesome.
 Have at it, and I hope your Christmas is spiritual and meaningful.
 On the other hand if it’s a secular celebration of Midwinter, good for you, that’s what it’s always been.
 Christmas is not yours, or mine, it simply is, and I kind of like it that way.

-*The actual title of Moore’s poem was A Visit From St. Nicholas, but is better known by the other title.
-There’s also some controversy over Moore’s authorship with some crediting Henry Livingston Jr.
+*There’s some controversy over Moore’s authorship with some crediting Henry Livingston Jr.